prabhathreddybhuma/EssayEval-_NLP/README.md

-# EssayEval+ — Hybrid AI-Based Automated Essay Scoring System
+# EssayEval+ — Hybrid AI-Based Automated Essay Scorer

 A sophisticated essay scoring system that combines traditional NLP-based scoring with Google's Gemini API for comprehensive evaluation and feedback.